 Here is How to Hand-Wash Cloth Gloves

-5 other hacks you can use to get rid of the stinky smell on your mountain bike gloves
+other 5 hacks to get rid of the stinky smell

 After the gloves are dry, they may seem stiff for a while but will soften up with continual usage.
 Wash them infrequently as too much washing could also cause them to wear out faster.